 Royal Icing Recipe Ingredients

-- 1/4 cup of water.
-(You may need more if you are thinning out your frosting)
+- water.
+(You will need more if you are thinning out your frosting)

-- clear extract (Optional, if you are choosing to flavor your icing)
+- clear flavoring extract (Optional, if you are choosing to flavor your icing)

 - Gel Food Coloring.
 If you plan to color the frosting.